Sunset Heights Real Estate Guide

 School District Information and Private School Options

 Sunset Heights is zoned to the Houston Independent School District (HISD).
-The feeder pattern includes Field Elementary School, which is a National Blue-Ribbon School, and Helms Elementary School.
+The standard feeder pattern includes Field Elementary School, a National Blue-Ribbon School, and Helms Elementary School.
 Both are well-regarded in the community.
 From there, students are zoned to Hamilton Middle School and Heights High School.
-Heights High School is notable for its International Baccalaureate (IB) World School designation, offering a rigorous academic program.
-In addition to public schools, the area is convenient to several private and charter school options, including Immanuel Lutheran School (K-8) and The New School in the Heights.
-The variety of educational choices is a significant draw for residents.
-For a broader look at schools in the city, consult a guide to the best schools in Houston.
+Heights High School is notable for its International Baccalaureate (IB) World School designation, offering a rigorous academic program that prepares students for higher education.
+For those seeking private education, several acclaimed options are located nearby, including St. Thomas High School, Incarnate Word Academy, and The Regis School of the Sacred Heart, among others, offering a variety of educational philosophies and programs.

 Transportation and Commuting Details